23 Delicious Types of Non Fruit Pies

 Nutella is an Italian hazelnut spread that has become very popular recently.
 This delicious dessert can be made with any filling you like.
 You could use chocolate chips or even peanut butter, for example.
 The possibilities are endless.

 The combination of hazelnuts and Nutella is perfect for creating this yummy pie.
 Hazelnut paste is available online or in specialty stores.
 Simply melt the nut paste in a double boiler and whisk it into the egg whites.
-Pour the mixture into a prepared pie shell and refrigerate for 2 hours.
-Top with sliced almonds and drizzle with honey.

 Chocolate Pudding Pie